int

 • Double ace with eight ("soft" nineteen) at six of a dealer.

-• Double eleven when a dealer has ace.
+• Double eleven when a dealer has an ace.

-In all these situations, the basic strategy recommends to stop.
+In all these situations, the basic strategy recommends standing.

 The following table will help you understand the casino mathematical advantage in changing various rules, if you play strictly by the optimal strategy.